Frequently Asked Questions

 Do I have to solder or disassemble my headset?

-No soldering, but you’ll have to remove the Index frunk and face gasket.
-Full guide: https://facefocusvr.com/instructions/
+No soldering, but you will need to remove the Index frunk and face gasket.
+Full guide: facefocusvr.com/instructions

 Will there be video tutorials?

-Maybe later, but not on release.
-The written guide already has tons of pictures and explains every step.
+Maybe later, but not at release.
+The written guide already has many pictures and explains every step.

 Is it plug and play?

-Depends on your understanding of plug and play.
-You don’t solder or hack anything, but you need to follow the setup guide and open your headset.
-It’s definitely more than just plugging in a USB stick, but nothing too crazy.
+Depends on your definition of plug and play.
+You do not solder or hack anything, but you need to follow the setup guide and open your headset.
+It is more than just plugging in a USB stick, but nothing overly complicated.

 Can I remove it again?